 CCMI is wholly dependent on equity or debt financing to complete acquisition, exploration, and development of its exploration and evaluation assets.
-The Company does not expect to generate any significant revenues from operations until earliest fall of 2023.
-Should the Company enter into an ore sale/purchase this could result in revenues for the Company in the first half of 2023.
+CCMI does not expect to generate any significant revenues from operations until earliest winter of 2023.

 CCMI is dependent on external financing to fund its acquisitions and exploration activities.
 In order to carry out further exploration and pay for general and administrative costs, CCMI may spend its existing working capital and attempt to raise additional funds as needed.
-The Company will continue to assess new properties and seek to acquire interests in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
+CCMI will continue to assess new properties and seek to acquire interests in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.

 The ability of CCMI to successfully acquire additional mineral properties and proceed with exploration activities on current properties is conditional on its ability to secure financing when required.
 CCMI proposes to meet additional capital requirements through equity financing.
-In light of the continually changing financial markets, there is no assurance that new funding will be available at the times or in the amounts required or desired by the Company, or upon terms acceptable to the Company or at all.
+In light of the continually changing financial markets, there is no assurance that new funding will be available at the times or in the amounts required or desired by CCMI, or upon terms acceptable to CCMI or at all.

 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of CCMI, is reasonable.
-There were no changes in the Company's approach to capital management during the period ended November 30, 2022.
-CCMI is subject to externally imposed capital requirements of its loan agreements discussed in notes 9 and 10.
+There were no changes in CCMI 's approach to capital management during the year ended May 31, 2023.
+CCMI is subject to externally imposed capital requirements of its loan agreements discussed in notes 16 and 17 of the financial statements.

-8. OFF-BALANCE SHEET ARRANGEMENTS
+9. OFF-BALANCE SHEET ARRANGEMENTS

-Other than those commitments and contracts previously discussed, CCMI had no other off-balance sheet arrangements at November 30, 2022.
+Other than those commitments and contracts previously discussed, CCMI had no other off-balance sheet arrangements at May 31, 2023.

-9. OUTLOOK AND FUTURE WORK
+10. OUTLOOK AND FUTURE WORK